Each year we develop goals that we want to pursue as a region. Here are some of our current initiatives and ongoing activities for 2018.

 Investing in Our Future: Communicating Adaptation and Resiliency for Local Leaders

-The CRC is creating tailored resources for regional leaders to understand why climate change matters for the Sacramento region and how to better communicate on climate and resiliency using language and values that resonate with key stakeholders in the region.
-Three factsheets are available so far: Resilient Infrastructure, Community Health and Well-Being, and Public Safety and Preparedness.
+The CRC has created tailored resources for regional leaders to understand why climate change matters for the Sacramento region and how to better communicate on climate and resiliency using language and values that resonate with key stakeholders in the region.
+The series of five factsheets are available: Resilient Infrastructure, Community Health and Well-Being, Public Safety and Preparedness, Natural Systems, and Public Safety and Preparedness.